 Trade or business publications, either available online or at your college library, enhance the breadth and depth of your research.
-Such publications provide you with insights on the industry structure, key players, significant mergers & acquisitions, investment patterns, etc. For instance, publications like BI Intelligence, Harvard Business Review and The Economist cover powerful aspects of the economy, business, technology, organization structure, etc. You must also look up industry-specific niche publications to explore evolving trends, market structure, competitors, etc. An advertising professional, for example, can surely look up AdWeek or Digiday or a marketer can keep herself abreast of events and publications by the American Marketing Association.
+Such publications provide you with insights on the industry structure, key players, significant mergers & acquisitions, investment patterns, etc. For instance, publications like BI Intelligence, Harvard Business Review and The Economist cover powerful aspects of the economy, business, technology, organization structure, etc. You must also look up industry-specific niche publications to explore evolving trends, market structure, competitors.
+An advertising professional, for example, can surely look up AdWeek or Digiday or a marketer can keep herself abreast of events and publications by the American Marketing Association.

 iii.
 Corporate Websites

-Scouring the corporate website of the company can reveal financial indicators, product information, investors, organization structure, and philosophy.
+Scouring the corporate website of the company can reveal financial indicators, information on their products, investors, organization structure, and philosophy.
 When you’re navigating the website, remember to check company blogs which are vital for learning about company philosophy and progress.
 Additionally, most companies with rigorous and well-structured internship programs offer interview prep guidance, testimonials by previous interns, and explicitly list their expectations from incoming interns.
 Poring over company’s whitepapers is helpful in understanding the products, business model, clients and projects in the pipeline.
 Similarly, carrying out a competitive analysis of the relevant industry is crucial.
 This lets you create a better offering to your potential employers; you can discuss what competitive advantage you bring to to the firm as an intern

 iv.
 Career Service Centres